vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 Please note this is not a technical document, but mainly describes quota and quota-related topics.
 Technical details will be introduced in the yellow paper.

 The Definitions of Terms:
-* **Quota**： In Vite, CPU cycles, storage space and network bandwidth consumed during transactions are paid by quota, instead of transaction fees
+* **Quota**： In Vite system, CPU cycles, storage space and network bandwidth consumed during transactions are paid by quota, instead of transaction fees
 * **PoW**： Proof of Work, representing a certain amount of computational work has been performed
 * **Stake**： Lock up an amount of VITE in the account for quota
 * **Staking address**：The account who starts the staking transaction